S. Chand Group

 S. Chand Group is an Indian publishing and education services companies, founded in 1939 and based in New Delhi.
 The publishing house prints books for primary, secondary and higher education sectors.

 It was the first company in India to get the ISO 9001:2000 certification.
-Books of this publishing house are distributed across India and South Asia, South-East Asia, the Middle East and Africa.
+Books of this publishing house are distributed across India and South Asia, Southeast Asia, the Middle East and Africa.

-The company operates from over 25 offices and branches and employs a workforce of over 2000 employees.
+The company operates from approximately 25 offices and a similar number of branches, and employs a workforce of over 2000 employees.

-In 2013, Forbes India named it as the fastest growing player in the education sector, and the group claims to sell over 10,000 titles to over 40,000 schools and educational institutes.
+In 2013, Forbes India named S. Chand Group as the fastest growing player in the education sector, and the group claims to sell over 10,000 titles to over 40,000 schools and educational institutes.